gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Renamings in BuildSetup plugin
+### Renamings in incubating BuildSetup plugin

-* The incubating ´BuildSetup´ task was renamed to ´InitBuild´.
+* The ´BuildSetup´ task was renamed to ´InitBuild´.
+* The plugin ´build-setup was renamed to ´build-init´
 * The task ´setupBuild´ provided by the auto-applied BuildInit plugin was renamed to ´init´.
-* The interface ProjectSetupDescriptor was renamed to ProjectInitDescriptor.
-The implementations of ProjectInitDescriptor where renamed accordingly.

 ### Changes to incubating Native Binary support